junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Told you I think Crowley isn't himself.
 He used to be a douche, but now a super douche."
 Dean nods.
 "So I was right."

-"Who still wants a war against Heaven and us.
+"-- who still wants a war against Heaven and us.
 How does that help us?"
-Cas asks.
+Cas raises an important question.

 "Wait, then why didn't it change you?
 You touched the angel tablet too."
-Dean turns to Cas.
+Dean turns to Cas, distracted by the memory.

-Sam tries to give Dean a glare that means "*Really?*" over the others' head.
+Sam tries to give Dean a glare that means *"Really?"* over the others' heads.

 Dean swallows quickly and shifts his eyes.
 "No offence.
 I'm not complaining why you didn't turn into... you know, evil.
 Just, curious, why didn't it affect you the way it did to Crowley."

 "None taken, Dean," Cas answers easily, considering.
-"I wonder the same, since I am aware my arrogance was not negligible and has caused us many harm.
+"I wonder the same, since I am well aware my arrogance was not negligible and has caused us much harm.
 For that, I am forever sorry."

 "Because you never seek power like the demon king did," Donatello speaks.
 "From what I heard, you never *wanted* any power or anything for yourself, and the tablet recognized that.
-You left them because you wanted to stay sane and keep them safe, and that's what gets amplified."
+It encouraged you to leave Heaven and leave them, because you wanted to stay sane and keep everyone safe, and that's what gets amplified."

 "So it's never your fault," Dean pats Cas's shoulder in a comforting motion.
 "So don't worry about it.
-And don't forget all the good things you did --"
+And don't forget all the good things you did, they cancel out the bad --"

-Another idea strikes Dean, "Do they cancel out?"
+Another idea strikes Dean in the middle of his sentence.
+"Do they cancel out?"
 He asks Donatello.

 "I'm not following," the older man frowns.

 "The angel and demon tablet.
-You said they're like Yin and Yang, light and darkness.
-When you put them together, do they like, nullified each other?"
+You said they're like Yin and Yang, light and darkness, or whatever.
+When you put them together, do they like, nullify each other?"
 Dean's eyes are bright with hope. "'Cause, you know, *that* would help us a lot when handling Crowley."

 "I...
 I don't know about that."
-Donatello touches the back of his neck.
+Donatello touches the back of his neck uneasily.
 "I didn't find anything about that."

-"I think since we only got half the demon tablet, it sorta makes sense it doesn't write about its reaction with angel tablet."
+"Don't feel too bad.
+Since we only got half the demon tablet, it sort of makes sense it doesn't have all the information, or its potential reaction with the angel tablet."
 Sam thinks aloud.

-"In fact, they would unleash an unimaginable amount of power if the two tablets ever contact in their complete form.
+"In fact, they would unleash an unimaginable amount of power if the two tablets ever contact in their complete forms.
 That is why they should always be guarded separately, to ensure the balance of the universe."
-A new voice speaks steadily, startling all of them, alongside a puff of wing sound.
+A new voice speaks steadily behind them, startling all of them, accompanied by a puff of wing sound.

-All of them turn sharply toward the voice.
-Cas is the first to pull his angel blade.
+All of them turn sharply toward the source of the voice.
+Cas is the first to pull his angel blade out.

-Naomi stays ten feet away from them, having both her hands raised up in a peace gesture.
+Naomi stays ten feet away from them, having both her hands raised up in a peace-offering gesture.
 She says desperately, "I'm not here to fight.
 Please, you need to trust me."

-Dean moves closer to Cas, pulling out his angel blade as well.
+Dean moves closer to Cas, standing shoulder to shoulder, pulling out his angel blade as well.
 "Trust you?
 Lady, that ship has sailed when you tried to control Cas!"

 "Why are you here?"
 Cas grits his teeth.

 "And how did you find us?"
 Sam asks sharply, "We're warded."

-Naomi nods at Donatello who stands behind the rest three.
+Naomi nods at Donatello who stands behind the three of them.
 "Not the new prophet.
 You should be more careful."

-"And you shouldn't be here," Dean says coldly.
+"And you shouldn't be here," Dean says coldly, taking a step forward.

 Naomi gives him a look, and then lowers her eyes.
 "I need your help."